bocar90/Capstone-Student-Management-System/README.md

 - **Course Management**: Admins can create, edit, and delete courses.
 Professors can be assigned to specific courses to handle the course-related tasks.

-- **Enrollment**: Students can enroll in courses through their accounts.
-The system keeps track of course enrollment and student progress.

 ## Technologies Used

 - **Front-end**: HTML, CSS, JavaScript, Thymeleaf (a Java template engine)